Where to Stay in Porto, Portugal — A Guide to the Best Areas and Hotels

 With all these treasures sitting nearby, you can’t go to Porto and believe that just visiting the city is enough to know the region.

-You will only have an idea of the dimension and beauty of the Douro after you go to the valley and spend at least one night there.
+You will only have an idea of the Douro’s dimension and beauty after you visit the valley and spend at least one night there.

-But we understand that sometimes it is not possible to stop and sleep in all the places we would like.
-If you only have Porto on your trip, our advice is to take at least a day trip from Porto to the Douro region, so you can get a taste of the place and see these beautiful landscapes.
+But we understand that sometimes it is impossible to stop and sleep in all the places we want.
+If you only have Porto on your trip, our advice is to take at least a day trip from Porto to the Douro region so you can get a taste of the place and see these beautiful landscapes.

 What do they speak in Portugal?

-In Portugal, they speak Portuguese, as the official language but you will find that in most touristy towns, such as Porto, most people would understand and speak English.
+They speak Portuguese as the official language in Portugal, but you will find that in most touristy towns, such as Porto, most people would understand and speak English.

 Where to stay in Porto – Final thoughts